Justine Tyerman slips into another life at a glamorous yet homely property on the edge of Sydney Harbour.

 Next time we're in Sydney, Luke has promised to take us whale watching — he has an excellent spotting rate judging from his photos of humpbacks breaching the waters off the coast.

-Getting there: Air New Zealand flies direct to Sydney from Auckland, Wellington, Christchurch and Queenstown.
+flies direct to Sydney from Auckland, Wellington, Christchurch and Queenstown.

 Need to know: All reservations with Luxe Houses include airport transfers, personal greeting and Dom Perignon Champagne on arrival, housekeeping, Appelles bath and spa products, bespoke Cocolux candle scents and access to the Luxe concierge.
 Wharf Birchgrove includes a daily butler service for up to six hours, a housekeeping and turn-down service, private chef, food shopping and preparation.
 A two-hour sunset cruise on board Birchgrove MV with a bottle of Moet is inclusive when a guest at this property.

 In addition Luxe Houses concierge services can arrange (at additional cost) private charter jets, helicopter transfers, yachts, launches, jet-boats, private chefs, waiter staff for guest occasions, butlers, drivers, bespoke spa treatments, experienced nannies, guides, personal trainers and anything else to help make your stay flawless.

 Justine Tyerman was a guest of Luxe Houses, at The Wharf Birchgrove.
 JUCY Rentals assisted with transport.